Skip to main content

 Toggle the server status to Enabled to make it active and available for connections.

-Design each server for a single, specific purpose - Keep enabled tools to the minimum needed.
-Some hosts cap totals (e.g., ChatGPT limits to a specific number of tools per server).
-Focus on quality over quantity.
+Design each server for a single, specific purpose.
+Keep enabled tools to the minimum needed because some hosts cap the number of tools available per server.

 Avoid creating one server with all tools enabled.
 This can: